 - Choose to get drinks at a destination that is within walking distance of your home

 If you get a DUI conviction, it will likely affect your insurance rates for (at least) the next three to five years.
+You will be considered a high risk driver, which may make it difficult to find car insurance in the future.
 If you are worried about whether or not your car insurance will drop you, you can obtain more information on the SR-22 page of our website, which goes into more detail about a DUI or DWI or any serious moving violation.
+SafeAuto has specialized in high risk car insurance for over 25 years.

 The dangers of driving drunk along with the high cost associated with a DUI should provide you with plenty of incentive to never drive under the influence.
 The risk greatly outweighs the reward.